unitaryfund/unitaryhack2021/README.md

 The Unitary Fund is proud to host our first quantum open source hackathon with SWAG and BOUNTIES!

-💰 [$2K] in bounties for tagged issues in quantum open source projects
+💰 A total of [$2K] in bounties for tagged issues in quantum open source projects

 🎁 First [25] participants that make 1 quality Pull Request (PR)s to a participating open source project will receive a swag pack in the mail!*